 A 529 Plan is an investment account designed to help families set aside funds for future college costs.
 It is named after Section 529 of the Internal Revenue Code which created these plans in 1996.
 They are used to pay for tuition, certain room-and-board expenses, fees, books, and other qualified higher-education expenses.

-Withdrawals from the account can be used at many educational institutions including private colleges, public universities, community colleges, graduate schools, and trade schools around the country.
+You can use withdrawals from the account at many educational institutions including private colleges, public universities, community colleges, graduate schools, and trade schools around the country.
 Foreign schools may also be eligible.

 The owner and the beneficiary of the account are typically two different people: a parent or grandparent, and a child or student.